janik6n/jetzt/README.md

 ### Remove installed dependency

 To remove an installed dependency, run `jetzt --remove`.
 This will list all installed dependencies, and let's you choose which one you want to remove.
 After the update, the command will update the outdated dependency list automatically.

+### Reinstall all dependencies

+To reinstall all dependencies (excluding editable), run `jetzt --reinstall`. *Make sure, you are in active virtualenv.*

 ### Create requirements files